willemt/raft/README.rst

 **applylog()**

 This callback is all what is needed to interface the FSM with the Raft library.
+Depending on your application, you might want to save the commit_idx to disk inside this callback.

 **persist_vote() & persist_term()**